 This global epidemic is called antibiotic resistance.
 It means bacteria will naturally develop resistance to antibiotic drugs over time.
 To combat this, doctors and pharmacists should reserve antibiotics for situations where they are absolutely necessary to fight harmful bacteria, and patients should feel comfortable asking their doctors questions when antibiotics are prescribed.
 Overuse and misuse of antibiotics cause antibiotic resistance, which in turn creates super-bugs (microbes that can no longer be treated with available drugs).

-In 2013, the Centers for Disease Control and Prevention said that at least 2 million people in the U.S. become sick every year with an infection resistant to one or more antibiotics.
+In 2013, the Centers for Disease Control and Prevention reports at least 2 million people in the U.S. become sick every year with an infection resistant to one or more antibiotics.
 The scarier statistic: 23,000 of those people die from antibiotic-resistant infections.

 Antibiotics can also have side effects, from nausea, vomiting, diarrhea and rash, to effects on the heart and blood.
 One of the cruel ironies of antibiotics is that they can also hurt the naturally occurring good bacteria in our guts, leading to even more infections.